 The Canada Revenue Agency makes certain distinctions between the two groups in relation to taxes.
-Businesses do not have to make CPP, EI and Tax deductions when they hire independent contractors, but they do have to make payroll deductions while contributing their own share of CPP and EI when it comes to employees on payroll.
+Businesses do not have to make CPP, EI and tax deductions when they hire independent contractors, but they do have to make payroll deductions while contributing their own share of CPP and EI when it comes to employees on the payroll.
 The Canadian law, hence, tries to separate the two groups, but the lines are often confused by small businesses.

 According to Intuit Canada, freelancers and independent contractors will constitute 45 percent of the workforce in Canada by the year 2020.
 More and more people are entering self-employment because of its flexibility.
 For example, 19% of self-employed workers choose to work part-time.